Openstack: Some first steps (revisited with Opentofu)

 - I'll add a few "Flavors", so I can tell my future Virtual Servers how much RAM, vCPUs and disk they can use.

-- I'll create a couple of Networks, for sure my future Virtual machines will love to be accessed and used.
-They will be happy to connect to internet and watch interesting youtube videos.
+- I'll create a couple of Networks, for sure my future Virtual machines will be much more interesting if they can be accessed from the they internet and they can connect to other servers.

 - I'll create a new user.
 Yes, it is interesting doing things as an admin user, but I'd better create a new non admin user.
 Simply for security reasons.